This is a profile image of Alexis Krivkovich

 Senior PartnerBay Area

-Managing Partner of our Bay Area office.
-Advises senior executives, helping them drive change at scale, while building capabilities and managing risk effectively
+Coheads the People & Organizational Performance Practice globally and leads the practice in North America.
+Advises senior executives, helping them drive change at scale while building capabilities and managing risk effectively

-Alexis leads McKinsey’s Bay Area office and our financial technology work in North America.
+Alexis is the global cohead and North American leader of McKinsey’s People & Organizational Performance Practice.
+Previously, she served as the managing partner of the Bay Area office and led our financial technology work in North America.

 Before joining McKinsey, Alexis earned an MBA from Stanford University’s Graduate School of Business, where she was an Arjay Miller Scholar.